AOT-Technologies/node-wire/docs/connectors.md

     }
 ```

 `BaseConnector.__init_subclass__` registers these with `ErrorMapper` as soon as `logic.py` is imported — **always scoped to your connector's own `connector_id`**.
-This is the only way to register a connector's exception mappings: there is no module-level `ErrorMapper.register()` call available to connector code, precisely so a connector can't accidentally register an unscoped mapping that another connector's errors could later resolve to (e.g. two connectors both raising `httpx.HTTPStatusError` with different intended codes — each connector's mapping only ever applies to that connector's own errors).
+Under the hood it calls the scoped `ErrorMapper.register(connector_id, exc_type, category, code)` (`src/node_wire_runtime/errors.py`) on your behalf; connector code never calls `register()` directly, precisely so a connector can't accidentally register an unscoped mapping that another connector's errors could later resolve to (e.g. two connectors both raising `httpx.HTTPStatusError` with different intended codes — each connector's mapping only ever applies to that connector's own errors).
+The separate `ErrorMapper.register_global()` exists only for runtime-owned exceptions not tied to any connector (e.g. `PolicyDenied`, `TenantMismatchError`) and is not meant for connector code either.

 ---